John Cruys: Family

 He and Matilda had at least three children.
 Sir Thomas Cruys (died 1424), the son and heir, inherited most of his father's estates, which passed to his own son.
-One daughter, Maria, married Stephen Derpatrick of Stillorgan, and had a daughter Katherine.
+One daughter, Maria, married Stephen Derpatrick of Stillorgan and had a daughter Katherine.
 Another daughter married James Fitzwilliam, Chief Baron of the Irish Exchequer, by whom she had at least one son, Phillip.
+James the year before Sir John's death appears to have attempted to seize the Merrion lands, possibly to forestall entry by Sir John's son Thomas, for which offence he was quickly pardoned.
 Philip Fitzwilliam in time inherited Merrion Castle, along with most of the Cruys lands, except Rathmore, Naul, which passed to another branch of the Cruys family, who held it until they were dispossessed by Oliver Cromwell, and Stillorgan, which was restored to the Cruys family after the younger Stephen Derpatrick (who seems to have been Sir John's great-grandson) was declared an outlaw in 1439.
 The Fitzwilliams in time came to own much of Dublin south of the River Liffey.

-Sir Thomas Cruys in 1414 received a full pardon for all his (presumably actually his father's) debts and arrears owed to the Crown.
+Sir Thomas Cruys in 1414 received a full pardon for all his (presumably actually his father's) debts and arrears of rent owed to the Crown.
 Later the same year he granted to William de Preston certain rents from his lands at Dundalk, Duleek and Kells, County Meath.
 He had leave to visit England in 1421.
 In 1423 he received another pardon for numerous acts of trespass on estates including Dundalk, Duleek and Kells, which, though they had belonged to his father, required a royal licence for him to enter, apparently because the Gyffard family were in possession of part of them.
 The pardon vested all these lands in him.
-He died in the autumn of 1424, leaving a son and heir Edward, who was still a minor.
-Sir Walter Lucy was granted all of Thomas Cruys's estates, presumably until Edward came of age.
+He died in the autumn of 1424, leaving two sons, Edward, the eldest son and heir, who was still a minor, and Christopher.
+Sir Walter Lucy was granted all of Thomas Cruys's estates, until Edward came of age.
 Edward seems to have died before 1432, when a younger son of Sir Thomas, Christopher, held the Cruys estates in Meath.
 In 1419 the Cruys lands at Rathmore, County Meath, were granted to John Wych, although the Cruys family is known to have held Rathmore a generation later.
 It then passed into the Plunket family by marriage.

 John's widow Matilda was still alive in 1415, when she exercised her family's right of advowson to appoint the priest to the local church at Clonmore.